czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 - helping learners with lesson setup problems
 - populating the CodiMD with lesson content, e.g. episode questions, objectives, exercises and minute card feedback forms
 - monitoring the Slack channel
+- grant administrator privileges to users on the Community Showcase Hub for users who have not logged into the hub before the lesson (see [Community Showcase Hub setup
+](#community-showcase-hub-setup))
 - keeping the instructor on track and on time
 - reminding participants to complete feedback forms.